Smart-Programs/mixer-client-node/README.md

 The following is a list of all the chat methods implemented.

 ####  Join a chat
-Note: only one chat per client currently allowed, trying to join a 2nd chat will emit an error
 ```
 client.joinChat(CHANNELID_TO_JOIN, USERID_TO_JOIN, AUTO_RECONNECT); // userid MUST be the owner of the tokens set in constructor
 client.joinChat(CHANNELID_TO_JOIN, USERID_TO_JOIN);                // userid MUST be the owner of the tokens set in constructor